 If we deny your request for amendment, we will give you a written denial including the reasons for the denial and an explanation of your right to submit a written statement disagreeing with the denial.

 4.5.
-Request a Paper Copy of This Notice.
-You have the right to obtain a paper copy of this Notice, even if you have agreed to receive this Notice electronically.
+Request a Paper Copy of This Notice: You have the right to obtain a paper copy of this Notice, even if you have agreed to receive this Notice electronically.
 You may request a copy of this Notice at any time.
-In addition, you may obtain a copy of this Notice at our website, http://www.covenantretirement.org/ located at the bottom banner of the home page.
+In addition, you may obtain a copy of this Notice at our website, https://www.covliving.org/ located at the bottom banner of the home page.

 5.0 SPECIAL RULES REGARDING DISCLOSURE OF HIGHLY CONFIDENTIAL HEALTH INFORMATION